- What is backflow?

 - Generally, the backflow prevention assembly must be located as close as possible to the potable water service connection, but it must remain on private property.

 - Who is responsible for the testing and maintenance of the backflow prevention assembly?

 - It is the responsibility of the customer to ensure that the backflow prevention assembly is in proper operating condition at all times.
-Backflow prevention assemblies must be tested annually Tucson Water sends notices to customers reminding them when the annual test is due.
+Backflow prevention assemblies must be tested annually.
+Tucson Water sends notices to customers reminding them when this test is due.
 The customer must contact a Tucson Water-approved certified tester to perform the test.
 If any repair work or maintenance is performed on the assembly, a certified tester must retest the assembly immediately and submit the test results to Tucson Water.

 - How do I find an approved certified tester?

-- Tucson Water-approved certified testers are listed in the telephone book under "Backflow Prevention" or "Plumbers".
-A list of Tucson Water-approved certified testers is available here or from the Tucson Water Backflow Prevention Office at (520) 791-2650.
+- Tucson Water-approved certified testers are listed in the telephone book under "Backflow Prevention" or "Plumbers."
+A list of Tucson Water-approved Certified Testers is available here or from the Tucson Water Backflow Prevention Office at (520) 791-2650.